Skip to content

 Your Clone takes it from there.

 You keep talking to Claude, the same chat you use now.
 When you want something done, you tag in your Clone.
-It works in your voice and calls in a team of Agents, the expert AI workers that each own a job, each powered by Skills, the packaged know-how that lets them do it.
+It works in your voice, with your rules, and calls in expert Agents that each own one job.
 Even a lightly trained Clone is useful on day one, and it gets sharper every time you use it.

 1. 01